 While we’ve all seen footage

 in nature documentaries of Alaskan brown bears in the wild, nothing prepares us for the drama of an actual encounter with these magnificent beasts, often just feet away!
 They are North America’s largest land predators, and an adult male can weigh 900 pounds.
 As we cruise just off the coast, bears often dot the shoreline.
 We go ashore by skiff for an even closer view, exploring the beaches on foot.
-It’s not uncommon to find the massive bears in large numbers; on previous trips we've seen as many as 30 to 40 of them at once.
+It’s not uncommon to find the massive bears in large numbers; on previous trips we've seen as many as a dozen of them at once.
 And far from dozing lethargically, the bears often put on quite a show in their efforts to fill up on enough protein-rich food to prepare them for a long winter in hibernation.

 With cameras poised, we watch in awe as they fight to capture salmon in their jaws, swiping out at a slippery fish with talons as long as a man’s fingers.
 Sometimes they dig for clams in the sand or browse on sedge grass.
 Depending on the time of our visit, we may even see bears mating or cubs gallivanting on the shore.
 On other trips

 we watch brown bears from viewing platforms or vehicles.
 Not here.
 In coastal Katmai we are on foot, carefully wandering the area under the cautious oversight of our Expedition Leader.
 In addition, it is not uncommon to see wolves and to observe their interesting interaction with the bears.
 Suffice it to say this trip offers wildlife photo opportunities that will thrill you beyond expectation!
 We return to Kodiak by float plane on Day 7.

 Fly home today from Kodiak.
 We recommend booking an afternoon flight out of Kodiak today, in case inclement weather prevents us from flying back to Kodiak on Day 7 as planned.